Table of Contents

 Pursuant to Penal Code Section 49.06, boating while intoxicated in Texas is punishable by between 72 hours confinement and 180 days in jail.
 A first offense also carries with it a potential fine of up to $2,000 in addition to the jail sentence.

 If you are charged with boating while intoxicated in Fort Worth, give us a call to discuss the defenses that can be raised and to learn more about our experience taking these cases to trial.
-Call 817-203-2220 to speak with a member of our team.
+Call 817-203-2220 for a free consultation with an experienced defense lawyer.